eclipse-iceoryx/iceoryx/doc/installation-guide.md

 Have a look at `iceoryx_posh/cmake/iceoryx_posh_deployment.cmake` for the default values of this constants.

-## Build with the build script, only Linux and QNX
+## Build with the build script

 As an alternative we provide our build-test script which we use to integrate iceoryx into our infrastructure.
+This currently only works for Linux and QNX.

  1. Clone the repository
     ```